 6. Switch to a High-Performance Power Plan

-Windows balance out performance with an energy-efficient plan, which is good to preserve battery life, but not great for frame rates.
+Windows balance out performance with an energy-efficient plan, which is good to improve battery life, but not great for FPS.
 When you play Roblox or other games, you need every bit of CPU and GPU power, not restricted by “energy saving” mode.

-To fix that, search Choose a Power Plan in the Windows search bar and open it.
+To fix that, search Choose a Power Plan in the Windows search bar and click to open it.
 You’ll see a few options: Balanced, Power Saver, and High Performance.
-Set it to High performance because this mode prioritizes speed over power saving, which allows your processor and graphics card to run at maximum potential.
-On a laptop, keep the charger plugged in throughout the gaming session to avoid putting a heavy load on the laptop battery.
+Set it to High performance to prioritize speed over saving power, which allows the processor and graphics card to run at maximum power.
+On a laptop, keep the charger plugged in throughout until you game so it won’t put a heavy load on the laptop battery.

 7. Adjust Windows for Best Performance

-Windows adds plenty of visual polish like shadows under windows, fade effects, and smooth transitions.
-Although these make the desktop nice but at the cost of system resources, and you often struggle to get the best performance in games because resources are consumed by something else.
+Windows adds plenty of visual polish, like shadows under windows, fade effects, and smooth transitions.
+Although these make the desktop better to the eyes but at the cost of system resources, and you often struggle to get the best in-game performance.
 So:

 - In the search bar, type Adjust the appearance and performance of Windows.